abbottk/cs519-Project/Deliverables/Installment1.md

 # Project Installment 1: Project Formation

-**Last Updated:** *2017-10-05*
+**Last Updated:** *2017-10-06*
 **Group Members:** *Keeley Abbott, Shashank Moghe, Malcolm Diller, and Chengxi Yang*

 ### Software project
-Our software project is a UI overlay for the Android and iOS operating system.
-When the overlay is initialized users set up "profiles" that have configuration options including age ranges, content filtering settings, and visualization preferences.
-When a user "logs in" to the operating system using one of these pre-configured profiles, it adjusts the way the UI is presented to the user (i.e. more icon driven, or increased reliance on voice commands, etc...).
+Our software project is a digital media player for preschool children.
+It will provide several features that will allow visualizations like menus and icons to be customized.
+In addition, it will allow for content filtering and organization.
+The idea is to provide a simplified UI that allows for customization that will improve the way users perceive, think about, and interact with a digital media player.

 ### Underrepresented population
 We have chosen the preschool age range (3 -- 5 years old) as our underrepresented population.